 SpiraPlan® is capable of synchronizing its data with a variety of other systems, including but not limited to requirements management systems and standalone bug-tracking tools.
 The various integration plug-ins for SpiraPlan® and the steps for configuring the data-synchronization settings are described in the SpiraTest External Bug-Tracking Integration Guide.
 Each individual tool has its own separate guide that builds on this setup guide.

-If you are synchronizing data between SpiraPlan® and one of these other systems, the 'Data Synchronization' administration page will show a list of active data-synchronizations services in user, together with the status and date/time of last synchronization:
+If you are synchronizing data between SpiraPlan and one of these other systems, the 'Data Synchronization' administration page will show a list of available data-synchronizations services:

-This section refers to the functionality available to on-premise customers of SpiraPlan.
-If you are using the cloud / hosted version of SpiraPlan, please refer to TaraVault Configuration instead.
+This section refers to the functionality available to on-premise customers of SpiraPlan or those customers that have disabled TaraVault.
+If you are using the cloud / hosted version of SpiraPlan and have not disabled TaraVault, please refer to TaraVault Configuration instead.

-SpiraPlan® is capable of integrating with a variety of Version Control (VC) / Software Configuration Management (SCM) tools such as Git, Subversion, CVS and TFS.
-This allows you to browse the source code repositories using the SpiraPlan web interface, and more importantly link revisions in these tools to artifacts in SpiraPlan.
+SpiraPlan® is capable of integrating with a variety of source code / Software Configuration Management (SCM) tools such as Git, Subversion, CVS and TFS.
+This allows you to browse the source code repositories using the SpiraPlan web interface, and more importantly link commits in these tools to artifacts in SpiraPlan.
 This provides the end-to-end traceability from code commits/check-ins to the tasks, incidents and requirements that necessitated the code change.

-The information on using the various version control providers for SpiraPlan® and the steps for configuring the provider-specific settings are described in the SpiraPlan/Team Version Control Integration Guide.
+The information on using the various source code providers for SpiraPlan® and the steps for configuring the provider-specific settings are described elsewhere - for example for Git.

-To configure a version control provider, you need to click on the Administration > Integration > Version Control link in the Administration navigation to bring up the list of configured version control providers:
+To configure a source code provider, you need to click on the System Administration > Integration > Source Code link in the Administration navigation to bring up the list of configured source code providers:

 By default the only provider listed will be the TestVersionControlProvider which is used for demonstration purposes only, and can be deleted from a production system by clicking on the "Delete" button to the right of it.

-To add a new version control provider, click the "Add" button to enter the Plug-in details page.
-The fields required are as follows:
+To add a new source code provider, click the "Add" button at the bottom to go to the Plug-in details page:

-Name: The name of the version control provider that you're adding.
-This needs to match the name of the Plug-in DLL file that you're using (see the SpiraPlan/Team Version Control Integration Guide for more details on your specific tool)
+- Name: The name of the source code provider that you're adding.
+This needs to match the name of the Plug-in DLL file that you're using (see the specific page for that provider in this documentation - eg Git).

-Connection Info: This field holds the root of the repository for any product accessing the plug-in, unless overridden in the Product Settings.
-Use the syntax that is described for your tool in the SpiraPlan/Team Version Control Integration Guide)
+- Connection Info: This field holds the root of the repository for any product accessing the plug-in, unless overridden in the Product Settings.
+Use the syntax that is described for your tool on the relevant docs page for that provider.

-Login / Password: The user id and the password of the user to use while accessing and retrieving information from the version control system.
+- Login / Password: The user id and the password of the user to use while accessing and retrieving information from the source code system.

-Other Fields: The other fields (Domain, Custom1 -- Custom5) are provider-specific and will be described in the appropriate section of the SpiraPlan/Team Version Control Integration Guide.
+- Other Fields: The other fields (Domain, Custom1 -- Custom5) are provider-specific and will be described on the relevant docs page for that provider.

-When finished, click the "Insert" button and you will be taken back to the Version Control integration list page, with new provider listed as an available plug-in:
+When finished, click the "Insert" button and you will be taken back to the Source Code integration list page, with new provider listed as an available plug-in:

 SpiraPlan® can be used to manage the development, scheduling and execution of automated unit, functional and load tests written using a variety of test automation engines (e.g. HP QuickTest Pro, SmarteScript, TestComplete, etc.).
 This section allows you to configure the different engines that are available in your environment so that the testers know which tools they can use to schedule tests with.